AElX01/advanced_routing/p4/PBR.md

 The selection of the router that will redirect network traffic must be done based on the objective, in this case, certain traffic must be redirected to a certain WAN route, the only router with such capability within the topology is GDL's router, since it is directly connected to all WAN providers.

-To configure a PBR on a cisco router, it is required to set up access lists to target traffic of interest, then create a route map that will be configured to redirect to a certain hop all traffic that maches the access lists' criteria.
+To configure a PBR on a cisco router, it is required to set up access lists to target traffic of interest, then create a route map that will be configured to redirect to a certain hop all traffic that maches the access lists' criteria[1].

 - Create an access list (or a set of them):